-Council is reviewing its General Local Law No. 2 – Community Amenity and Municipal Places to ensure it is relevant to and reflect the expectations of the community.
+Council is reviewing its General Local Law No. 2 – Community Amenity and Municipal Places to ensure it is relevant to and reflects the expectations of the community.

 Earlier in the year, Council sought feedback from the key stakeholders, including the community, businesses, Councillors and staff to identify the issues of concern.
 Key issues raised in this review highlighted the need for a Local Law that provided clear rules for the Hepburn Shire residents, businesses and visitors.